Liens and Right to Contest Clause Samples

 Liens and Right to Contest.
 Tenant shall not permit the Leased Premises to become subject to any mechanics’ laborers’ or materialman’s lien on account of labor or material furnished to Tenant or claimed to have been furnished to Tenant in connection with work of any character performed or claimed to have been performed on the Leased Premises by, or at the direction or sufferance of, Tenant; provided, however, that Tenant shall have the right to contest in good faith and with reasonable diligence, the validity of any such lien or claimed lien if Tenant shall give to Landlord such security as may be deemed satisfactory to Landlord to insure payment thereof and to prevent and sale, foreclosure, or forfeiture of the Leased Premises by reason of non-payment therefor; provided further, however, that on final determination of the lien or claim for lien, Tenant shall immediately pay any judgment rendered, with all proper costs and charges, and shall have the lien released and any judgment satisfied.

 Liens and Right to Contest.
-Tenant shall not permit the Leased Premises or the Real Estate to become subject to any mechanics', laborers' or materialmen's lien on account of labor or material furnished to Tenant or claimed to have been furnished to Tenant in connection with work of any character performed or claimed to have been performed on the Leased Premises by, or at the direction or sufferance of Tenant; provided, however, that Tenant shall have the right to contest, in good faith and with reasonable diligence, the validity of any such lien or claimed lien if Tenant shall give to Landlord such security as may be deemed satisfactory to Landlord to assure payment thereof and to prevent any sale, foreclosure, or forfeiture of the Leased Premises or the Real Estate by reason of nonpayment thereof; provided further, that on final determination of the lien or claim for lien, Tenant shall immediately pay any judgment rendered, with all proper costs and charges, and shall have the lien released and any judgment satisfied.
-Tenant hereby agrees to indemnify and hold Landlord harmless for any liability, cost, damage and expense occasioned by any mechanic's lien filed against the Leased Premises or the Real Estate on account of labor or material furnished to Tenant or claimed to have been furnished to Tenant in connection with the Leased Premises or the Real Estate.
+Tenant shall not permit the Leased Premises to become subject to any mechanics’, laborers’ or materialmen’s lien on account of labor or material furnished to Tenant or claimed to have been furnished to Tenant in connection with work of any character performed or claimed to have been performed on the Leased Premises by, or at the direction or sufferance of, Tenant; provided, however, that Tenant shall have the right to contest in good faith and with reasonable diligence, the validity of any such lien or claimed lien if Tenant shall give to Landlord such security as may be deemed satisfactory to Landlord to insure payment thereof and to prevent any sale, foreclosure, or forfeiture of the Leased Premises by reason of non-payment thereof; provided further, however, that on final determination of the lien or claim for lien, Tenant shall immediately pay any judgment rendered, with all proper costs and charges, and shall have the lien released and any judgment satisfied.
+If Tenant fails to have any such lien released or judgement satisfied within 10 days written notice of such failure from Landlord, then Landlord may pay any such lien and Tenant shall reimburse Landlord for Landlord’s cost associated with the same with interest at 10% per annum from the date expended by Landlord until paid by ▇▇▇▇▇▇.

 Liens and Right to Contest.
 Tenant agrees to hold Landlord harmless against all liens, claims and liabilities of every kind, nature and description which may arise out of or in any way be connected with any work performed by or on behalf of Tenant.
 Tenant shall not permit the Premises to become subject to any mechanics’, laborers’ or materialmen’s lien on account of labor, material or services furnished to Tenant or claimed to have been furnished to Tenant in connection with work of any character performed or claimed to have been performed for the Premises by, or at the direction or sufferance of Tenant.
 If any such lien is filed against the Premises, Tenant shall within thirty (30) days thereafter either pay and discharge such lien of record, or provide Landlord with a bond, title indemnity or other security acceptable to Landlord to assure full payment and discharge of such lien and to prevent any sale, foreclosure or other forfeiture by reason of non-payment of such lien.
 If Tenant fails to so discharge the lien or post such bond or security within said thirty (30) days, then Landlord may, without investigation as to the validity of the lien claim, pay and discharge such lien and Tenant shall pay the cost thereof, and related attorneys fees, to Landlord upon demand.